Imaginary-Finance/imgy-docs/docs/technical/architecture/lockers.md

 ---
-sidebar_label: 'HELLPs'
+sidebar_label: 'Lockers'
 sidebar_position: 4
-id: hellps
+id: lockers
-title: HELLPs
+title: Lockers
-description: High Efficiency Locker/Lender Pairs
+description: Types of Lockers
 ---

-## High Efficiency Locker/Lender Pairs

 HELLPs are a pair of contracts that work in tandem to allow the user to borrow a stable value, at a stable rate, against their assets while retaining security and control.